 A limited or provisional licence holder may apply to the Registrar to upgrade their licence at any time.

-The Authority must receive the licence application using one of the following ways:
+The Authority must receive the licence application:

 The Authority will return all licence applications not received by one of the above means.